conghao321/Jerrys-Fashion-Store/README.md

 ### `Already Implemented functionalities`

-1. Some beautiful and cool e-commercial store pages: Based on HTML, CSS, Javascript, I have to say they are so cooooool!.
+1. Some beautiful and cool e-commercial store pages: Based on React Framework, I have to say they are so cooooool!.
 2. Users Sign-in and Sign-out, based on google FireBase, clients can simply login with their google accounts.
 3. Store data in a NoSQL database.
 We just try that kind of database, it seems not bad.
 4. Cart Items functionality.
 Never heard any e-commercial web page or applications exist without a cart functionality.